Tax on property and rental income Allowable expenses and allowances

 Annual investment allowance

-But you do get an annual investment allowance and other capital allowances.
+Landlords do however get an annual investment allowance and other capital allowances.

-From 1 January 2013 (until 1 January 2015), you can deduct up to £250,000 a year of capital spending for many types of capital spending using the annual investment allowance, such as commercial vehicles, computers, tools and business furniture.
-In 2012-13 the limit was £25,000.
+In 2016, you can deduct up to £200,000 a year of capital spending for many types of capital spending using the annual investment allowance, such as commercial vehicles, computers, tools and business furniture.
+In 2015 the limit was £500,000.
 Transitional arrangements apply, depending on your accounting period.

 All your furnished holiday lettings are treated as one activity, all your other UK rental properties as another and all your foreign lets as another, and you get a separate £50,000 allowance for each one.